Tour de France Fast Facts

 Jerseys:

-YELLOW - Overall leader of the race.
-The yellow jersey was introduced into the race in 1919 as yellow was the color of paper the French newspaper (formerly L'Auto, now L'Equipe) that sponsored the race was printed on.
+YELLOW -- "maillot jaune" -- Overall leader of the race.
+The yellow jersey was introduced into the race in 1919, most likely because the race's sponsor was a French newspaper (formerly L'Auto, now L'Equipe) that printed on distinctive yellow paper.

-YELLOW - Overall leader of the race.
-The yellow jersey was introduced into the race in 1919 as yellow was the color of paper the French newspaper (formerly L'Auto, now L'Equipe) that sponsored the race was printed on.
+YELLOW -- "maillot jaune" -- Overall leader of the race.
+The yellow jersey was introduced into the race in 1919, most likely because the race's sponsor was a French newspaper (formerly L'Auto, now L'Equipe) that printed on distinctive yellow paper.

-RED POLKA DOT - Worn by the cyclist with the best accumulated time in the mountain segments.
+POLKA DOT -- "maillot à pois rouge" -- Worn by the cyclist with the best accumulated time in the mountain segments.

-GREEN - Worn by the cyclist with the most sprinting points, awarded for intermediate and final sprints on flat terrain.
+GREEN -- "maillot vert" -- Worn by the points classification leader.
+Points are awarded for intermediate and final sprints on flat terrain.

-WHITE - Worn by the Tour's best rider aged 25 and younger.
+WHITE -- "maillot blanc" -- Worn by the Tour's best rider aged 25 and younger.

 Timeline: